lihini223/Algorithms/README.md

     }
 printf() is a system defined function under <stdio.h> header.
 It is used to printout data on the screen.

+### Getting inputs from user

+- scanf() is a inbuilt function under <stdio.h> and is used to take inputs from user

 # Functions in C Language
+#### Let's take a look at how to pass an array as a parameter into a function
 array_sum is a function to take arrays as parameters and prints out a new array containing the sum of parralel parameters.

     int array_sum(int*arr_1,int*arr_2,int size) {